 I’ve beaten a few, so I should know, right?

 It used to be so easy.
 I would go on an open tournament and breeze through the first several rounds, without preparation or anything.
-Those days were only a bit more busy than a rest day.
+Those days were only a bit busier than the rest days.

 The engines were getting stronger and the proliferation of high-quality chess material was booming.